 Whooping cough is also known as pertussis.
 It can affect children but it can be prevented with the help of vaccinations.
 Read on to learn more about whooping cough and various measures that can be taken for treating it.

 Whooping cough attacks in an innocuous manner.
 Child will display symptoms like a runny nose, a cough and a slight temperature.
 This disease can be particularly dangerous for children under a year old.
-So it is important that your child be inoculated between 3 to 6 months.
+So it is important that your child be inoculated between 6 to14 weeks.

-How does whooping cough differ from a normal cough
+How does whooping cough differ from a normal cough?

 This disease attacks in an innocuous manner.
 The incubation period is about 5 to 14 days.
 Your child will display symptoms like a runny nose, a cough and a slight temperature.
 This can go on for as long as two weeks.
 Your child will have severe paroxysms of coughing and may find it difficult to breathe.
 This is how the disease gets its name as this is when the typical "whoop" occurs.

-What is the prevention and treatment of this illness
+What is the prevention and treatment of this illness?

 This disease can be particularly dangerous for children under a year old.
-Therefore, it is important that your child be inoculated between 3 to 6 months.
+Therefore, it is important that your child be inoculated between 6 to 14 weeks.
 In rare cases, there is a possibility that bronchitis and pneumonia may develop.